whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.HonorPvPRate`` - adjust the rate of honor gain
 - ``NerfHerder.HonorGreyEnabled`` - grey pvp flagged NPCs give honor
 - ``NerfHerder.HonorGreyRate`` - adjust the rate of grey honor gain

-Note that this mod has no effect on any creatures in dungeons or raids.

 ## The Vision